TUM-DSE/doctor-cluster-config/docs/hosts/README.md

 Bios and the boot flow can be accessed/observed via "Remote Console" on the IPMI webinterfaces.

-- use il1 VPN (see Accessing the server)
+- use il1 VPN (see Accessing the server, only for staff)
 - goto `https://$hostname-mgmt.dse.in.tum.de`
 - login credentials are encrypted in the doctor cluster repo `sops secrets.yaml`